-The following recommendations for future QARs are based on the outcomes of the QAR processes conducted in 2014
+The following recommendations for future QARs are based on the outcomes of the QAR processes conducted in 2018 which also correspond with recommendations made in previous QAR summary reports:

-- There is consideration for combining Phase 1 and 2 into one seamless QAR Procedure which always includes an on-site audit/inspection component.
-The value of the on-site audit cannot be underestimated.
-It is a standard and expected practice in third party verification systems.
-If QAR up-dates were envisaged by CCSBT, an option could be to undertake a Phase 1 and 2 combined audit initially, followed by Phase 1 audits in subsequent years.
-Depending on outcomes of Member QAR's, a Phase 2 audit could be carried out every third of fourth year to verify performance of management systems, most particularly, for developing and newly established systems.
-Again, this approach can be found in existing audit applications, including those used in third party fishery certifications. - The Phase 2 QAR Terms of Reference identifies a facilitator for each Member.
-This is important to have a conduit for channelling communication and allowing decisions to be made for site visit planning and for correspondence on documentary information and feedback form draft QAR's.
-It may be also worth considering further support to each Member on the how Phase 2 audits are conducted and on their purpose.
-Prior to each Phase 2 audit, Global Trust provided basic briefing information on the objectives and purpose of the on-site audit.
-Additional briefing from CCSBT may prove beneficial and this could include a copy of the QAR Procedure in order that the formality of the Phase 2 audit can be conveyed.
-Members can sufficiently prepare and understand the expectations of the on-site audit team, most particularly relating to documentary information and the need to 'witness' operations taking place wherever possible. - Further to the above point and noted as a potential weakness.
-It may be necessary for the Review Team to extend the audit outside of the central and even supporting management agencies to include fishing associations, buyers/processors/exporters (to confirm tag traceability).
+- There is consideration for conducting Phase 1 and 2 into one seamless QAR Procedure which always includes sufficient time to plan and execute an on-site audit/inspection component.
+If periodic QAR up-dates were envisaged by CCSBT, an option could be to undertake a Phase 1 and 2 combined audit year 1, followed by Phase 1 audits in subsequent years with an option of combined phase 1 and 2 audits depending on Member performance.
+Similarly, the frequency of the period between audits could reflect Member performance.
+Such approaches can be found in existing audit applications, including those used in third party fishery certifications. - The Phase 1 and 2 QAR Terms of Reference identifies a facilitator (Key Contact) for each Member.
+This is important and should be continued as it facilitates channelling communication and allowing decisions to be made for site visit planning and for correspondence on documentary information and feedback with regards to draft QAR's.
+Prior to each Phase 1 and 2 audit of DAFF, SAI Global provided basic briefing information to the Key Contact on the objectives and purpose of both the desk-based and on-site audit components.
+The facilitator was then able to delegate each request for information to the responsible Officer in each Chief Directorate. - The continued access to Members National and Compliance Reports is encouraged to facilitate the audits.
+For this QAR the QAR Team also received from CCSBT a copy of their 2017 Report CC/1710/04 (Compliance with CCSBT Management Measures 23pp).
+This annual report should also be provided to the QAR Team undertaking future reviews.
+It is also recommended that the QAR Team have access to that Member's part of the CCSBT website that is currently restricted to the Member only.
+This would greatly facilitate the exchange of the required data (Phase 1) without any undue delays.

+• It may be necessary for the QAR Review Team to extend the audit outside of the central and even supporting management agencies to include fishing associations, buyers/processors/exporters (to confirm tag traceability).
 The initial briefing could request that Members provide a list of potential areas outside of the main management system that should be considered by the Review Team.
-Additionally, where the Review Team deems it necessary to undertake additional audits or consultations with external entities, there is a pre-defined procedure that allows this to proceed in a timely manner.

-The outcome of performance of Members for each MPR is currently described in summary within the main body of each report.
+- The outcome of performance of Members for each MPR is currently described in summary within the main body of each report.
 The Executive Summary describes the overall performance of the Member and the SWOT provides more details on the specifics relating to individual MPR's.
-This does provide individual Members are detailed report on performance and on the areas where review teams feel that improvements can be made.
-However, this approach may be limited with respect to tracking performance over time of each Member (if this is a consideration) and makes cross comparisons more difficult (again, if a consideration).
-A simple scoring or rating system for each MPR could be created and Global Trust feels that, based on the inclusion of Phase 2 in the QAR's, there is more certainty in the outcomes that would allow this to be developed.
-A straight-forward 'High', 'Medium' and 'Low' rating system could be developed.
-Alongside this, guidance for how these are assigned would be necessary and consideration of guidance specific to each MPR's.
-In this way, 'a picture' of what is expected for each MPR would be developed.
-These type of scoring systems are used in other verification systems and including for fisheries (e.g. Marine Stewardship Council Sustainable Fishing Standard, International Fishmeal and Oil Responsible Sourcing Standard).
+This does provide individual Members with a detailed report on performance and on the areas where review teams feel that improvements can be made.
+However, this approach may have limitations with respect to tracking performance over time of each Member (if this is a consideration) and makes cross comparisons more difficult (again, if a consideration). - As noted in previous summary reports, a simple scoring or rating system for each MPR could support tracking of performance.
+Previous reports detail different approaches to this such as rating, scoring and mapping approaches.

-Appendix 1: Procedure for Phase 1 Quality Assurance Reviews
+Annex 1 (Procedure for Phase 1, 2 Quality Assurance Reviews)